CorentinBernadou/CorentinBernadou/README.md

 # Infos

-Holding a degree in design, I've transformed my career path into a self-driven journey as a developer with a focus on interaction, animation, and motion.
-My expertise lies in conceptualizing and creating interactive projects that boast visually compelling interfaces.
-My penchant for typography and minimalism drives my attention to detail and color, underlining my constant pursuit of personal and professional growth.
+Holding a degree in design, I shifted my career toward development, driven by a passion for interaction animation and motion.
+I create interactive projects with clean visually engaging interfaces paying close attention to detail color and typography.
+My minimalist approach shapes the way I build and refine experiences and I’m always looking to grow—both personally and professionally.

 Temporary website: <br/>
 ↳ [corentinbernadou.com](https://www.corentinbernadou.com)